mdmorris/2DAlphabet/doxysetup/_1_prereq.md

 The third type of variation is shape-based.
 In other words, the bins of the histogram are not fully correlated as with the normalization uncertainties and the user will input up and down variations of the shape that correspond to changing the underlying parameter by \$f\sigma\$f standard deviation of uncertainty.
 Typically, \$f\sigma\$f is 1.
+Combine will map these variations to a unit Gaussian penalty term and create functional forms of the bin values that smoothly interpolate between and extrapolate beyond the templates.
-In this case, a shape uncertainty may look like the following:
+For 2D Alphabet, a shape uncertainty may be implemented like the following:

 ```json
 {